Muck Spreading in Melton Borough

 Spreading should always be undertaken in accordance with the best practice guidance in the Defra Code of Good Agricultural Practice (subsection 5.4).

+The best conditions for spreading is when the air mixes to a great height above the ground, cause the odours to be diluted quickly.
+Which are typically sunny, windy days, followed by cloudy, windy nights.
 You should avoid spreading at weekends, bank holidays, in the evening or in fields close to and upwind of houses, unless it is solid manure that has been well composted, or slurry that is to be band spread, injected or has been treated to reduce odour.
+To reduce odour and ammonia loss:

 • use a band spreader or injector to apply slurry.